sertit/eoreader/README.md

 This project allows you to read and open satellite data.

+## Dependencies

+EOReader depends mainly on `geopandas` and `rasterio`.

+If you are on Windows, be careful with the GDAL dependencies: use the wheels in the `CI\COTS` folder, or better create the conda environment that can be found on the repo page.

+On Linux, everything should be OK.

+## Installation
+- Inside SERTIT: `pip install --extra-index-url https://gitlab-deploy-token:4i eKmsaqk4zLfM3WLxF4@code.sertit.unistra.fr/api/v4/projects/134/packages/pypi/simple eoreader`.
+- Outside SERTIT (not available for now): `pip install eoreader`.

+## Python Quickstart

+The main features of EOReader are gathered hereunder:

 ```python
 >>> from eoreader.reader import Reader
 >>> from eoreader.bands.alias import *